 The Special Olympics oath, Let me win, but if I cannot win, let me be brave in the attempt”, embodies the ideals of the Special Olympics movement.
 The spirit of Special Olympics is in the character and heart displayed in the effort, which is in itself a victory.

 Special Olympics Gibraltar athletes have proven themselves as worthy ambassadors for their homeland as they have travelled and participated at Games worldwide where they constantly exhibit the true principals of sportsmanship which is a lesson for all.
 That is a big lesson to learn from athletes who live in the smallest country in the Special Olympic family.

-Twenty five years is but a small step along the road that still unfurls before them, filled with new challenges and opportunities which our athletes will not hesitate to embrace.
+Thirty five years is but a small step along the road that still unfurls before them, filled with new challenges and opportunities which our athletes will not hesitate to embrace.
 They will be helped by the unstinting efforts of dedicated coaches and volunteers without whom none of this would be possible.
 Together, we are all “Brave in the Attempt”.